 How to rearrange Control Center toggles

-To adjust the order of the various Control Center toggles so they suit your needs, do the following on your Apple WATch with the watch OS 5 software or newer:
+To adjust the order of the various Control Center toggles so they suit your needs, do the following on your Apple Watch:

 2) Scroll down and tap the Edit button.

-3) When the icons start wriggling like they’re dancing, rearrange them by way of dragging.
+3) When the icons start wiggling like they’re doing a dance, rearrange them by way of dragging.